|

 of yeast.
 The recommended supplemental allowance of brewer's yeast is one

+tablespoon daily.
 Wheat germ and brewer's yeast taken daily

 may be helpful in preventing heart trouble.
 Brewer's yeast may protect against